JuliusSaik/Data-engineering-resources/README.md

 # Data-engineering-resources
-Resources, main commands, code, concepts etc. used for data engineering.
+Simplified key concepts, main functions and overview of the workflow used for data engineering beginners.
 All of it in a readme file for easy access and memory.

 ## Main tools
 1. Docker for easy image downloads and setups, also easier communication between databases and the scripts, exporting.
-2. Database like PostgreSQL, mySQL, mongoDB.
+2. Databases like PostgreSQL, MySQL, MongoDB.
 3. Python
+4. Bash terminal for running Docker commands, acessing DBs etc.

 ## About Docker
 Docker packages different applications with their specific configurations and allows easy, precise downloads for each container.
 It's easier to install and set up different services like DBs with Docker.

-### Basic working
+### Key concepts
-Creates a blueprint for your application with the Dockerfile, then creates a template as the image and later creates a container that installs all neccessary libs.
+Docker works by creating a blueprint for your application with the `Dockerfile`, then creates a template as the image and later creates a container that installs all the neccessary libs.
+From one image you can spawn multiple different containers with different configurations.

+1. Docker compose - Used to define services and start containers from images.
+Easy way to set up containers, attach volumes, connect to networks and declare neccessary environment variables all at once in a `.yaml` file. run `docker compose up` to execute.
+2. Volumes - attach to databases to persist data even after shutting down the container.
+A volume is attached to the temporary `var/lib/data` path and is saved in the host file system.
+3. Networks - connect different containers to the same network and allow communication between them.

-### Main Commands:
+### Main Functions:
+Docker flags and commands in bash:
-1. -d detach so terminal is not taken up, run it in the background
+1. `-d` detach so terminal is not taken up, run it in the background
-2. -p 80:80 bind the 80 port to the containers port so you can access it and publish. (standard to use the same port)
+2. `docker exec [container name] [command] [args]` execute specific a command that a container has.
-3. docker ps, images, rm, rmi - show the images/containers and remove them
+3. `docker ps, images, rm, rmi` - show the images/containers and remove them
-4.

-### Creating a Dockefile (what you would have to do locally but in commands)
-1. `FROM node:19-alpine` start with the base image (Usually your programming language)
-2. `COPY src /app/` copy the directories and files into container
-3. `WORKDIR /app` go into the created directory to work there
-4. `RUN npm install` Installing neccessary libs
-5. `CMD ["node", "server.js"]` starts the actual application with specific file in working directory
+### Workflow (for example setting up a PostgresSQL database)
+1. Set up a `docker-compose.yaml` file and declare the services, postgres image and other variables.
+Specify a volume to `pgdata:var/lib/postgresql/data`
+2. Run `docker compose up -d`.
+Docker will pull the postgres image and start a container (specified service from the compose file) that acts as the actual database with your specific configurations.
+3. Run `docker -it exec [container_name] psql -U user -d [database name]` (-it means functional interactive terminal) to go into database and then write SQL from there.

 ## About databases
 Databases are SQL or noSQL.
 SQL DBs are ACID - atomicity, consistency, isolation, durability.
 Entire goal of databases is to effectively store information and minimize possible problems, later be able to effectively manipulate information and access it when needed.

 ### Relational Database management system (RDBMS):
 1. MySQL